autopi-io/documentation/docs/hardware/accessories/doip-install.md

 ### Step 3 – Mount the DoIP HAT

-Carefully align the DoIP HAT with the **40-pin GPIO header** on the AutoPi main board.
+Align the DoIP HAT with the **40-pin GPIO header** on the AutoPi main board, ensuring proper orientation.

-Press the HAT straight down until the connector is fully seated.
+Press the HAT vertically downward until the connector is fully seated.
-Verify:
+Confirm:
-- The HAT is level
+- The HAT sits level and flush.
-- The GPIO connector is fully engaged
+- The GPIO connector is fully engaged.
-- No pins are misaligned or bent
+- No pins are bent or misaligned.

 <p align="center">
   <img